 1. What Is the 1-Minute Scalping Strategy?

-The 1-minute scalping strategy is an extremely short-term trading style that focuses on capturing small profits from minor small price movements (Admiral Markets, 2022).
+The 1-minute scalping strategy is an extremely short-term trading style that focuses on capturing small profits from minor price movements (Admiral Markets, 2022).
 As the name suggests, all analysis and trade execution happen on the 1-minute (M1) chart, with positions often lasting from just a few seconds to a couple of minutes.

 For example, a scalper might see the EUR/USD price tick up from 1.0850 to 1.0858.
 Their goal is to enter a buy order and exit just moments later to capture a small piece of that move, such as 5 pips of profit.
 The entire trade is over in less than two minutes, and then they immediately look for the next opportunity.